younes101020/multistep-form/README.md

 }
 ```

-You also have to add some description about your step inside `headerData`
+You also have to add some description about your steps inside `headerData` object
-object you will find it inside `./src/app/_components/StepsHeader.tsx`.
+you will find it inside `./src/app/_components/StepsHeader.tsx`.

 > **_TIPS:_** The component uses React's Context API.
 When the context is
 > updated, all components subscribed to that context will re-render, which can